-Women are twice as likely as men to experience nausea, vomiting, or indigestion during their heart attack.
-These feelings are often written off as having a less serious cause.
-Remember, nausea and vomiting may be signs that something is seriously wrong, especially if you have other symptoms.
+Women are much more likely than men to experience nausea, vomiting, or indigestion during their heart attack.5 Women often dismiss these symptoms, or think that nausea, vomiting, or indigestion is normal.
+Nausea and vomiting may be signs that something is seriously wrong, especially if you have other heart attack symptoms.

 - DeVon, H. A., Rosenfeld, A., Steffen, A. D., & Daya, M. (2014).
 Sensitivity, specificity, and sex differences in symptoms reported on the 13-Item Acute Coronary Syndrome Checklist.
 Journal of the American Heart Association, 3(2), e000586.

 - Coventry, L.L., Finn, J., Bremner, A.P.
 (2011).
 Sex differences in symptom presentation in acute myocardial infarction: A systematic review and meta-analysis.
 Heart Lung; 40(6): 477-91..